LeoLiangZhang/Maygh/README.md

 # Maygh

-Maygh, a system that builds a content distribution network from client web browsers, without the need for additional plugins or client-side software.
+Maygh is a system that builds a content distribution network from client web browsers, without the need for additional plugins or client-side software.

 A techniqical paper ([*Maygh: Building a CDN from client web browsers*](http://www.ccs.neu.edu/home/liang/paper/Maygh-EuroSys-13/Maygh-EuroSys.pdf)) is presented in EuroSys'13, at Prague.